-The findings from the 2011 Komen Lowcountry Community Profile revealed that our most vulnerable communities are African-American, Hispanic and rural.
-It was evident that high mortality rates and low screening rates are created by numerous barriers to care within our service area, including a lack of medical facilities, cultural beliefs and education.
-At the time, seven Affiliate counties had more than 20 percent of the population living below poverty level, with Allendale the highest.
-We also found that the medical community needs education about current screening recommendations and available resources for their patients.
+The findings from the 2015 Komen Lowcountry Community Profile revealed that our most vulnerable communities lie along the I-95 Corridor.
+It was evident that high mortality rates and low screening rates are created by numerous barriers to care within our service area, including insurance status, lack of medical facilities, and health education.

-Drawing from the 2011 Community Profile, the following funding priority areas were identified for FY 2013-2014:
+Drawing from the 2015 Community Profile’s Mission Action Plan, the following funding priority areas were identified:

 For the detailed reports, click below:

 Komen Lowcountry 2015 Community Profile (full report)